dcwatts007/elaphantGame/README.md

 # Overview

 I created a web game that uses javascript and pixi js.
 It's currently a simple 2d platformer.
+Here's the link: https://dcwatts007.github.io/elaphantGame/
+Here's a video of it running.

 # Development Environment